Skybro07/Multi-EMAs-Strategy-for-Trend-Reversal-and-Continuation/README.md

 Stock selection criteria:
 This strategy works with its full potential on highly liquid stocks actively traded on the exchange.
 So, selecting some of the most liquid stocks on the NSE based on market cap
-1. AXIS Bank (Large cap)
+1. JINDAL STEEL

-2. ITC
+2. TATA MOTORS
-3. ICICI Bank
+3. WIPRO
-4. Power finance corporation (PFC)
+4. AXIS BANK
-5. WIPRO
+5. ITC
 Implementation of the strategy:
 Coding the strategy in python using the backtrader library CODE- Code

-Data source- using the trading view as the data source, after downloading the data from the trading view data is stored in a CSV (Comma-Separated Values) file format.
-Using the pd.read_csv for reading the data
+Data source- using the YAHOO FINANCE stock Data by importing its Library.
-Backtesting period:
+Backtesting period: 1st January, 2000 to 1st April  2024.
-Backtesting the strategy from 1st January 2020 till the present The sample period underwent economic events like COVID-19, the Russia-Ukraine Conflict, and the 2020 Farmer Protest. the sample period has also gone through country-specific and global geopolitical events.

 Some assumptions during the backtest:
-•	Slippage is negligible.
 •	My strategy first checks if there's an existing order; if there is, it does not execute any new orders.
 •	I am not taking leverage in trades as some of the trades take more than a day, so considering Indian market trades aren’t eligible for leverage

 Result format:
 •	Result shows the date when buy executed and sell executed including CMP at that time
 •	Shows the number of trades closed, number of win trades, number of losing trades, number of open trades, and strike rate (Win ratio).